 A4ED school visit photos & blurbs:

-2013 at Yellow Springs Elementary School in Frederick, Maryland
+Yellow Springs Elementary School in Frederick, Maryland

 EDIE CELEBRATES EARTH DAY AT YELLOW SPRINGS